bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

 Other data types
 ----------------

-Bokeh also has the capability to render network graph data and geographical data.
+You can also use Bokeh to render network graph data and geographical data.
 For more information about how to set up the data for these types of plots, see :ref:`userguide_graph` and :ref:`userguide_geo`.

 .. |ColumnDataSource| replace:: :class:`~bokeh.models.sources.ColumnDataSource`